thestormforge/examples/webserver/stormforger-metrics/README.md

 # StormForge optimize experiment using StormForger for the load test

-The goal of this recipe is to optimize the voting webapp using StormForger for the load test.
-This allows to generate much heavier load on the website than with locust.
-You need to have a [StormForger](stormforger.com) account for that
+The goal of this recipe is to optimize the voting webapp using [StormForger](storm forger.com) for the load test.
+This will allow us to generate much heavier load on the website than with locust.
+You need to have a [StormForger](stormforger.com) account for this.

 ## Deploy the voting webapp with ingress